spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 tags: ["profiles", "cluster profiles"]
 ---

-You can create the following types of cluster profiles using packs - which are layers in the profile stack - Helm charts, and manifests to meet specific types of workloads on your Palette cluster deployments.
+Cluster profiles are composed of layers.
+You can create the following types of cluster profiles using packs, Helm charts, and custom manifests to meet specific types of workloads on your Palette cluster deployments.
 You can create as many profiles as needed for your workload cluster deployments.
 You can also create multiple cluster profile versions.
-For more information, review [Version a Cluster Profile](version-cluster-profile.md).
+For guidance on creating profile versions, review [Version a Cluster Profile](version-cluster-profile.md).

 - **Cluster profiles** - You can build three types of cluster profiles: